awsdocs/amazon-glacier-developer-guide/doc_source/using-aws-sdk-for-dot-net.md

 # Using the AWS SDK for \.NET with Amazon S3 Glacier<a name="using-aws-sdk-for-dot-net"></a>

 The AWS SDK for \.NET API is available in `AWSSDK.dll`\.
 For information about downloading the AWS SDK for \.NET, go to [Sample Code Libraries](http://aws.amazon.com/sdkfornet/)\.
-As described in [Using the AWS SDKs with Amazon S3 Glacier](using-aws-sdk.md), the AWS SDK for \.NET provides both the high\-level and low\-level APIs\.
+As described in [Using the Amazon SDKs with Amazon S3 Glacier](using-aws-sdk.md), the AWS SDK for \.NET provides both the high\-level and low\-level APIs\.

 **Note**
 The low\-level API and high\-level API provide thread\-safe clients for accessing S3 Glacier\.
 As a best practice, your applications should create one client and reuse the client between threads\.